spklpool/Carduino/README.md

 The PCB is designed using Eagle.
 It meets the criteria for being edited using the free edition for personal use, which can be downloaded here: https://www.autodesk.ca/en/products/eagle/free-download The PCB design files can be found in the eagle folder.
+The parts list with recommended manufacturer part numbers is available in the [parts file](eagle/parts.md)

 ## Enclosure 3d model
 The enclosure was designed with TinkerCad.
 Unfortunately, TimcarCad does not support saving the native files, but the exported .stl files can be imported and tweaked as you wish at: